ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

   <img alt="DevOps Workflow button" src="../assets/img/controller_devops_visualizer.png" />
 </a>

-The *DevOps Workflow* job templates unifies multiple tasks into a logical, consistent process.
+The *DevOps Workflow* job template unifies multiple tasks into a logical, consistent process.
 We'll have a look at these tasks in more detail during this lab.

 <!-- ![DevOps Workflow visual](../assets/img/controller_devops_visualizer_workflow.png) -->
 <a href="#controller_devops_visualizer_workflow">